plainionist/plainionist.github.io/_drafts/2018-02-03-Implementing-Clean-Architecture-Project-Structure.md

 - GitHub.Wiki.Gateways: hosts adapters to render wiki pages as HTML
 - GitHub.IssueTracker.Gateways: hosts adapters to render issues to HTML

+gateways contain asp.net controllers and TFS repository we could separate it but as of now i dont see much benefit

 With this approach I would put most focus on the logical subsystems and still keep the "circles" separated.

 I may have Git, database or web "extensions" - but probably only few so I would try to start with just one "frameworks" project.